1. How many Graduate Programs in Psychology do you have?

 12. I am unsure as to which program I should apply to.
 Who can advise me in this regard?

-Dr. Diane Harris is the Graduate Coordinator.
-Each program also has a specific Program Coordinator.
+Katie Vogt is the Graduate Services Coordinator, and can advise you generally on what each program focuses on.
+Each program also has a specific Program Coordinator who can answer more specific and detailed questions.
 Their contact information is listed below.

 13. I have questions about your Graduate Program in Psychology.
 Whom should I contact?